Core concepts

 In web page recording, the recording service combines the page content and audio of a specified web page into an audio and video file.

-Web page recording is commonly used in the following scenarios:
+Web page recording is commonly used in the following use-cases:

 Transcoding and non-transcoding modes